brandonEsquivel/ASK_passband_Modulation/README.md

 Amplitude-shift keying is a form of modulation in which digital data is represented as variations in the amplitude of the carrier wave as a function of the data to be sent.

+# How to run

+Download or clone de rep, go into the src folder and run the main.m file

+# Paths

+Maybe you will need to copy and paste de functions .m into your MATLAB default path to run without Errors.